14 Examples of Sales KPIs Every Manager Should Measure

 That's why measuring the right sales KPIs is a must for every manager.

-There's a dizzying amount of metrics to consider, but we're here to light the path and have boiled down 14 examples of sales KPIs you simply have to measure.
+There's a dizzying amount of sales metrics to consider, but we're here to light the path and have boiled down 14 examples of sales KPIs you simply have to measure.

 Follow along if you want to hit your quota, manage your team well, and invest your marketing and sales dollars wisely.